alepbloyd/tea_time/README.md

 If the subscription status is *active* ("1"), it will switch to *inactive* ("0").
 If the subscription status is *inactive*, it will switch to *active*.

+### Get All Subscriptions for a Customer

+To view all subscriptions for a customer, send a `GET` request in the format `http://localhost:3000/api/v1/subscriptions/:user_id`.